IRIM2024/agri_challenge/README.md

 <img src="images/irimlogo.png" width="200"/>  <img src="https://www.ros.org/imgs/logo-white.png" width="200"/>

-- This repository provides framework and the URDF for the simulation of the challenge
+- This repository provides a framework and the URDF for the simulation of the challenge
 - You can find information about the challenge on the <a href="https://i-rim.it/en/challenges-2/">rule page</a>.
-- The supported robot for this simulation is the TIAGo Mobile Manipulator developed by PAL Robotics.
+- The supported robot for this simulation is the TIAGo Mobile Manipulator, which was developed by PAL Robotics.

 ---